-In addition, Chevron has engaged or expects to engage with the state and local agencies identified in Table 2.
+In addition, Chevron has engaged or expects to engage with the various federal, state and local agencies identified in Table 2 as part of it's permitting efforts.
 In the event that additional agency involvement is required as the project progresses the EPA will be provided with updated contact information.

 Table 2.
-State and Local Agency Contacts
+Federal, State and Local Permits and Programs